svermeulen/vim-easyclip/README.md

     `g:EasyClipUsePasteDefaults`

-    `g:EasyClipUseSubstituteDefaults`

     `g:EasyClipEnableBlackHoleRedirect`

     `g:EasyClipUsePasteToggleDefaults`

+One exception to the above is substitute, which is 0 by default (ie. disabled)

+    `g:EasyClipUseSubstituteDefaults`

 You can then map to the specific `<plug>` mappings to define whatever mappings you want.
-For example, to change the mapping for cut (by default set to `m`) to `yd`, include the following in your vimrc:`
+For example, to change the mapping for cut (by default set to `m`) to `x`, include the following in your vimrc:`

     let g:EasyClipUseCutDefaults = 0

-    nmap yd <Plug>MoveMotionPlug
+    nmap x <Plug>MoveMotionPlug
-    xmap yd <Plug>MoveMotionXPlug
+    xmap x <Plug>MoveMotionXPlug
-    nmap ydd <Plug>MoveMotionLinePlug
+    nmap xx <Plug>MoveMotionLinePlug

 Or to change the bindings for toggling paste from `<c-n>` and `<c-p>` to `<c-d>` and `<c-f>` include the following: